Skip to content

 local environment

-Step 4 (Optional): Increase the number of environments in the portainer installation
+Step 4 (Optional): Increase the number of environments when you install the docker portainer

 The Portainer UI allows you to manage several Docker setups.
 Additionally, a Portainer Agent instance has to be installed in each environment.
 The agent then communicates with the server on port 9001.